 To log in as a super user, use an empty username and the authentication token as the password on the login page.

-A super user is not a usual TeamCity user and does not have any personal settings, such as Changes page and Profile section (i.e. there is no way to receive notifications).
+A super user is not a usual TeamCity user and does not have any personal settings, such as Changes page and Profile section (that is there is no way to receive notifications).
 The super user has all System Administrator permissions.

 Any number of super users can log in to TeamCity simultaneously without affecting each other's sessions.

 Instead of using an empty username, you can also go to the